Good Reasons to Ignore ‘Online Validation’

 Online Validation is Draining

 People who have given up social media, always report how much better they feel.
-No platform is good for your mental health, and unlikely in most cases to help your business either, so it’s just not worth it.
+No platform is good for your mental health.
+And in most cases, won’t help your business either.
+Just drop them all.

 The Trap of Endless Comparison

-There is therefore no comparison.
-No influencers to tell you what to wear or how to shop.
-No endless comparisons with who is the most beautiful, slimmest or youngest.
-Finns and Danes are simply happy and confident.
-They eat well, sleep well, exercise naturally and live their lives.
+In Scandinavia, there are no ‘influencers’ to tell you what to wear or how to shop.
+They don’t bore you, by telling you what they had for lunch.
+There are no endless comparisons with who is the most beautiful, slimmest or youngest.
+Finns and Danes are happy and confidence, who eat well, sleep well and live healthy outdoor lifestyles.

 Wealth is good if it helps you build a better life.
 But nothing more.
 In Denmark apparently you can have a boat.
-But if you brag about your boat, it’s frowned on.
-Compare that with England.
+But if you brag about your boat, it’s frowned on!

 True Success Comes from Within